NeifyT/prophet-challenge/README.md

 forecasting_net_prophet.ipynb
 ```

 The outputs for cells in the notebook are saved with the file (just in case viewer does not wish to setup a Google Colaboratory environment in their own Google Drive).
 The notebook cells may be re-run from top to bottom.
-Outputs should resemble those displayed in the original starter code, depending on how static the data to be analyzed is.
+Standard outputs resemble those displayed in the original starter code.
+I also added enhanced plots using Matplotlib for easier readability and decipherability.

 ## Final Answers

-My answers to the final three questions will also be saved at the end of the notebook.
+My answers to the final three questions are also saved at the end of the notebook.